 Visit the Perlan Museum

-If you’re going to tour the country to discover its rugged and beautiful landscapes, wrought by both fire and ice, then you must visit Perlan Museum whilst in the city.
+Whether or not you’re going to tour the country to discover its rugged and beautiful landscapes, wrought by both fire and ice, then you should visit Perlan Museum whilst in the city.

 This interactive museum focuses on showcasing Iceland’s natural wonders.
 It is the perfect place to learn and experience it all from one location.